BitEscrow/escrow-sdk/README.md

 ### Negotiation

-The [members](docs/proposal.md) of the contract must first negotiate and agree on a [proposal](docs/proposal.md) document.
+The members must first negotiate and agree on a [proposal](docs/proposal.md) document.
 This is a human-readable document which contains all of the terms of the contract.
-It is written and consumed in JSON format, and designed for collaboration (much like a PSBT).
+It is written in JSON format, and designed for collaboration (much like a PSBT).

 ```ts
 {